 Observation: A lack of adequate rest and failure to elevate the affected leg in patients with vascular insufficiency can increase the amount of local edema and hinder potential healing.

 Begin bandaging with Unna-Flex at the base of the toes.
 Keep foot and ankle at right angles.
 Unna-Flex will wrap smoothly onto leg without gaps and pleats.
 Layer bandage onto leg until it is covered up to the knee.
 Unna-Flex adapts to contours of the leg.

 Start the bandage at the center of the ball of the foot, with the lower edge of the bandage at the base of the toes.
-Anchor the attached bandage with the thumb and start the turn around the heel by pulling 6-7 inches of the bandage away from the roll.
+Anchor the attached bandage with the thumb and start the turn around the heel by pulling 6"-7" of the bandage away from the roll.
 While the bandage is stretched, wrap around the heel area.
-Anchor the attached bandage with the thumb, pull another 6-7 inches of bandage away from the roll, relax tension of the bandage and restretch the bandage 50% toward the ankle area.
+Anchor the attached bandage with the thumb, pull another 6"-7" of bandage away from the roll, relax tension of the bandage and restretch the bandage 50% toward the ankle area.
 It is very important to maintain proper tension for two turns in the ankle area.
 Overlap each turn by 50% as the bandage is wrapped up the leg, to just below the knee, gradually decreasing the amount of stretch applied to the bandage.
 If necessary, cut any excess bandage and secure the end with pieces of medical tape.

-The products can be left undisturbed for up to 7 days unless there is discomfort, leakage of exudate, clinical signs of infection, numbness or tingling in the toes, or if any other local reactions occur.
+The products can be left undisturbed for up to seven days unless there is discomfort, leakage of exudate, clinical signs of infection, numbness or tingling in the toes, or if any other local reactions occur.
 Remove tape, lift the free edge of the bandage and unwind the bandage.
 The Unna-FLEX® Elastic Unna Boot can also be removed by lifting the free edge and unwinding down the leg; it is not necessary to cut the Unna-FLEX® to remove it.